NicJr1110/BNCK-laravel/README.md

 ### Performances

 #### `GET /stages/<id>/performances`
-Will return an performance with the given `id`
+Will return the performances on a stage with the given `id`

 #### Data Format